SupeemAFK/Vehicle-Classification-CNN/README.md

 # Vehicle-Classification-CNN
 This project is a Multiclass Image Classification using CNN(convolutional neural network) to identify vehicle which class it is.
+Vehicle have 4 classes which is Boat, Car, Motorcycles, Plane

 # Tools
 ### 1.)
 Tensorflow